Fatineachtouk/ocr-project/README.md

 ## Overview

 This is an OCR (Optical Character Recognition) and HTR (Handwritten Text Recognition) project that extracts printed or handwritten text from invoices and documents.
+Then an LLM model extracts the given metadata with descrition from the extracted text and returns a JSON format.

 Multiple open-source models were used: